lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 Next we will look at our Schema and explain the various elements.

-Navigate to AppSync and open up the scehma browser:
+Navigate to AppSync and open up the schema browser:

 1. Open up the AWS Console
 2. Go To the AppSync Service